Ultra-crispy roast potatoes with soft, creamy insides, compliment a turkey dinner perfectly.

 Picking similar size potatoes is very important if you plan on not cutting them.

-3. Par-Boiling:
+3. Par-Boiling

-Next peel the potatoes and place them in a large saucepan.
 Cover them with cold water, season them with salt and bring to a boil.
 Once boiling, reduce the heat and simmer for 5 minutes.

 This par-boiling step is key to creating the crispy outer crust.
 So, even you are tempted, never skip it.

-4. Hot Oil:
+4. Hot Oil

 While the potatoes are boiling pour about ⅓ of a cup of oil into a roasting pan, then place it in the pre-heated oven.
-You can use vegetable, canola, or olive oil, or if you have duck or goose fat, even better.

 This hot oil step will seal the outer potato layer.

-5. Roughing Up Those Spuds:
+5. Roughing Up Those Spuds

 While the oil is heating strain your potatoes.
 Feel free to use a colander, but I do it the Irish way, which includes a free steam facial.
 My mother always said: